emanuele-f/PCAPdroid/tls_decryption.md

 CRYPTOGRAPHY_DONT_BUILD_RUST=1 pip install mitmproxy
 ```

-**Note**: when installed on the Android device in via termux, it's essential to set an app filter in PCAPdroid to only capture a specific app traffic, otherwise the termux mitmproxy traffic would run in a loop, breaking the phone internet connectivity.
+**Note**: when installed on the Android device via termux, it's essential to set an app filter in PCAPdroid to only capture a specific app traffic, otherwise the termux mitmproxy traffic would run in a loop, breaking the phone internet connectivity.

 In order to enable the TLS decryption in PCAPdroid: